 Under the California Environmental Quality Act (Pub.
 Res.
 Code, § 21000 et seq.)
-(CEQA), a public agency must prepare an environmental impact report for “discretionary projects” it proposes to “approve[]” so long as the agency action is not exempt from CEQA.
-The Central Valley Water Board was the agency that acted on the Dairy General WDRs, which it adopted in 2013.
+(CEQA), a public agency must prepare an environmental impact report for “discretionary projects” it proposes to “approve” so long as the agency action is not exempt from CEQA.
+The Central Valley Water Board was the agency that acted on the 2013 Dairy General WDRs, which it adopted in 2013.
 The benchmark for the Central Valley Water Board’s CEQA analysis was its consideration of the environmental baseline, the “‘description of the physical environmental conditions in the vicinity of the project at the time … environmental analysis is commenced.’”
 The Central Valley Water Board determined the receipt of permit applications from “existing dairies,” due by October 17, 2005, for reports of waste discharges, provided the physical description of the dairies (including herd sizes) as they existed as of that time and constituted the environmental baseline for the CEQA analysis for the dairy general waste discharge requirements issued in 2007.
-The Central Valley Water Board concluded that the Dairy General WDRs issued in 2013 supplemented the regulatory requirements already imposed on the existing dairies pursuant to the 2007 Dairy General WDRs, were designed to enhance protection of groundwater resources, did not authorize the expansion of those dairy facilities and did not provide for coverage for new dairies.
-As a result, the Central Valley Water Board concluded the Dairy General WDRs issued in 2013 were exempt from the provisions of CEQA in accordance with several categorical exemptions.
+The Central Valley Water Board concluded that the 2013 Dairy General WDRs issued in 2013 supplemented the regulatory requirements already imposed on the existing dairies pursuant to the 2007 Dairy General WDRs, were designed to enhance protection of groundwater resources, did not authorize the expansion of those dairy facilities and did not provide for coverage for new dairies.
+As a result, the Central Valley Water Board concluded the 2013 Dairy General WDRs issued in 2013 were exempt from the provisions of CEQA in accordance with several categorical exemptions.

-The regulatory framework established by this order charts out a programmatic-level general strategy for the Central Valley Water Board to implement in its revised dairy general waste discharge requirements to ensure dairies eventually comply with the Nitrogen Discharge Limit for the maintenance and protection of groundwater resources.
-This order is intended to guide the Central Valley Water Board’s reissuance of the revised dairy general waste discharge requirements for all dairies in the Central Valley region.
+The regulatory framework established by this order charts out a programmatic-level general strategy for the Central Valley Water Board to implement in its revised dairy general waste discharge requirements to ensure all dairies eventually comply with the Nitrogen Discharge Limit for the maintenance and protection of groundwater resources.
+This order is intended to guide the Central Valley Water Board’s reissuance of revised dairy general waste discharge requirements for all dairies in the Central Valley region.
+We have explained in this order that the new regulatory framework for nitrogen discharges applies not only to the dairies that are formally enrolled in the 2013 Dairy General WDRs, but to all dairies subject to the Central Valley Water Board’s authority, including dairies that have commenced operation or consolidated or expanded since the Central Valley Water Board’s adoption of the 2013 Dairy General WDRs, and dairies that may commence operation, consolidate, or expand in the future.
+At Section III.A.6, this order directs the Central Valley Water Board to implement the regulatory framework in a phased approach, including its adoption of interim and final revised dairy general waste discharge requirements.

-As discussed in detail above at Section III.A, the regulatory framework’s establishment of the Nitrogen Discharge Limit will require eventual compliance with groundwater receiving water requirements and certain nitrogen accounting and reporting requirements and includes specific proposed requirements for the Central Valley Water Board’s evaluation as preferred options as it considers adopting the revised dairy general waste discharge requirements.
+As discussed in detail above at Section III.A, the regulatory framework requires eventual compliance with the Nitrogen Discharge Limit and certain nitrogen accounting and reporting requirements and includes specific proposed implementation requirements for the Central Valley Water Board’s evaluation as preferred options as it considers adopting the revised dairy general waste discharge requirements.

-While the regulatory framework will require dairies to make improvements to their dairy waste management to achieve compliance with the Porter-Cologne Water Quality Control Act and applicable policies for water quality control, the specific implementation requirements will be established by the Central Valley Water Board in the revised dairy general waste discharge requirements.
-Without knowing the actual implementation requirements or the timeframes for implementing them, any analysis of potential environmental effects at this stage, even at a programmatic level, would be premature and speculative.
+While the regulatory framework will require dairies to make improvements to their dairy manure management practices to achieve compliance with the Porter-Cologne Act and applicable policies for water quality control, the specific implementation requirements will be established by the Central Valley Water Board in revised dairy general waste discharge requirements, which we’ve directed to be done in a two-step approach.
+Without knowing the actual implementation requirements or the timeframes for implementing them, any analysis of potential environmental effects at this stage, even at a programmatic level, would be premature and speculative at this time.